7 Ways to Quantify Reputation

 Governance measures your company’s ethical behavior, transparency, and fairness.
 Companies must be strong in this area if they want to consistently earn a license-to-operate by stakeholders, particularly regulators and policy-makers.

-A company that scores high in Citizenship take a stand in aiming make the world a better place, most frequently through environmental and social efforts.
+A company that scores high in Citizenship takes an active stand in aiming make the world a better place, most frequently through environmental and social efforts.

 Leadership primarily points to the effectiveness of how a company is managed.
 Is its vision and mission clear?
 Is there accountability for when things don’t go quite right?
 Companies with CEOs who align with the company’s purpose outperform those who are less visible.